Vertiv Holdings Co (VRT): These Numbers Show Where NYSE:VRT Stock Is Going Next

-Vertiv Holdings Co (NYSE: VRT) is -41.29% lower on its value in year-to-date trading and has touched a low of $7.76 and a high of $27.97 in the current 52-week trading range.
+Vertiv Holdings Co (NYSE: VRT) is -41.13% lower on its value in year-to-date trading and has touched a low of $7.76 and a high of $27.33 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VRT stock was last observed hovering at around $14.60 in the last trading session, with the day’s gains setting it 0.06%.
+The VRT stock was last observed hovering at around $14.93 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $15.50 for the next 12 months.
+It is also 26.5% off the consensus price target high of $20.00 offered by 11 analysts, but current levels are -47.0% lower than the price target low of $10.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal